JacobHenner/puppet-azure_pipelines/README.md

 All dependencies for the VSTS agent must be installed prior to using this module.

-On Windows, PowerShell >= 5 is required.
+On Windows, the System.IO.Compression.FileSystem .NET assembly must be available.

 If you are unable to download packages from the internet (either directly or through a proxy), you will need a locally accessible copy of the agent.